cudmore/homecage/docs/docs/install-extras.md

     # restart netatalk
     sudo /etc/init.d/netatalk start

-When in pico, you can search for a string with control+w and you can exit with control+x.
+When in pico, you can search for a string with control+w and you can exit and save with control+x.

 ## Install Samba (smb)